jairrab/jairrab.github.io/_posts/2019-06-13-just-another-sorting-exercie.md

 0.825ms for BubbleSort, 1595.8% slower.
 100.0% correct
 ```
 The tests are randomized and warm-up tests are added to eliminate testing order bias.
 The size of the array, the number of tests and warm-up tests can be configures in the test driver.
 # QuickSort
 ## Using end of array as pivot
+Best Case: The best case occurs when the partition process always picks the middle element as pivot.
+There are many resources on the internet that would give the math explanation for this, but at best case, the time complexisty for this is Θ(n*Log*n).

+Worst Case: The worst case occurs when the partition process always picks greatest or smallest element as pivot.
+The time complexity at this condition is Θ(n<sup>2</sup>)

+On a sorted or reverse sorted array, this type of sorting will be bad as you always end up picking the greatest or smallest element as pivot.
+One way to significantly reduce the chances of picking the extreme elements as pivot is to pick the middle or a random element as pivot as seen below.

+The memory overhead of running QuickSort is very small, and in general, it's space complexity is considered in-place (constant), meaning there's no increase in memory requirement as the size of the array grows.
 ~~~ kotlin
 class QuickSortEnd {
     fun sort(array: IntArray): IntArray {